qdrant/landing_page/qdrant-landing/content/documentation/cloud/backups.md

 ## Automatic backups

-You can set up automatic backups of your clusters with our Cloud UI at https://cloud.qdrant.io.
+You can set up automatic backups of your clusters with our Cloud UI.
 With the procedures listed in this page, you can set up snapshots on a daily/weekly/monthly basis.
 You can keep as many snapshots as you need.
 You can restore a cluster from the snapshot of your choice.

-> Note: Restoring a snapshot may create issues:
+> Note: When you restore a snapshot, consider the following:
 > - The affected cluster is not available while a snapshot is being restored.
-> - If you changed the cluster setup after the copy was created, the new cluster
+> - If you changed the cluster setup after the copy was created, the cluster
     resets to the previous configuration.
-You may lose data after the date of that restored snapshot.
+> - The previous configuration includes:
+>   - CPU
+>   - Memory
+>   - Node count
+>   - Qdrant version

 ### Configure a backup